 I mentioned that Baggini only offers a suggestive critique, but he also deliberately downplays the importance of such critiques, arguing that “evidence and arguments are neither here nor there – it is personal conviction that really counts” (93).
 In the end, people do not become religious because arguments provide the grounds for their faith.
 People become religious for personal reasons, but afterwards want to argue that such beliefs are rational—to show that being religious doesn’t entail throwing reason out the window.
 Religious arguments are not so much to “prove” God exists as they are to merely show that religious belief isn’t nonsense.
-So Baggini thinks religious argument for God’s existence are designed to show that religious belief, although not required strictly by the “evidence” and reason, are at least consistent with them.
+So Baggini thinks religious arguments for God’s existence are designed to show that religious belief, although not required strictly by the “evidence” and reason, are at least consistent with them.

 The Cosmological Argument

 The cosmological argument goes something like this: everything must have a cause, especially the universe with all its complexity, and God is the best hypothesis to explain its existence.
 It fails because it ends up hypothesizing an entity that undermines the reasons for the argument in the first place.
 God is considered to be uncaused and even more complex than the universe.
 If God can exist without a cause greater than himself, why can’t something less complex exist without a cause greater than itself?
 “Either the principles that inform the argument stand or they don’t.
 If they stand, then God requires a cause and the causal chain goes back ad infinitum.
 If they don’t, then there is no need to hypothesize God” (95).